prebid/prebid.github.io/dev-docs/modules/sizeMappingV2.md

   }
 {% endhighlight %}

 - **labels** are no longer defined in sizeConfig object.
 Labels should be defined in the `pbjs.requestBids` call.
-Now, **labels** don't need to be associated with a size range defined by the **mediaQuery** property of sizeConfig object because each ad unit/bidder can define their own size buckets and sizes associated with those buckets. **lables** are still an effective way to do other tasks like, filtering ad units/bidders based on their Geo location, etc. For more details on Labels, visit [Conditional Ad Units](http://prebid.org/dev-docs/conditional-ad-units.html).
+Now, **labels** don't need to be associated with a size range defined by the **mediaQuery** property of sizeConfig object because each ad unit/bidder can define their own size buckets and sizes associated with those buckets. **labels** are still an effective way to do other tasks like, filtering ad units/bidders based on their Geo location, etc. For more details on Labels, visit [Conditional Ad Units](http://prebid.org/dev-docs/conditional-ad-units.html).

 - **mediaQuery** is not needed.
 Instead, we need an array of size buckets defined by the `minViewPort` property.
 Only one size bucket activates based on viewport size.